m-azra3l/PointOfSale/README.md

 # PointOfSale

- This application was created as part of SQL training for my students
+ This application was created as part of SQL, authorization and reporting training for my students

+## Credentials

+- Admin
+    username: admin
+    password: admin

+- Cashier
+    username: cashier
+    password: cashier